LauraMariaVoicu/TestCases/README.md

 3. Choose a search suggestion

 **Expected Result:**
-User should be able to see the search suggestions.
+User should be able to see search suggestions, which autocomplete what is written, for example 'laptop', 'lapte', 'laptop gaming' etc.

+**Status:**
+Pass

 ------------------------